 Ingredients For Tempering:

-- 1 tablespoon ghee or cooking oil
+- 2 tablespoon cooking oil

 - 1 teaspoon mustard seeds (rai)

 - 1 tablespoon green chili, chopped